ROCm/hipfort/docs/tutorials/hipfft-examples.rst

 hipFFT examples
 ***************

-`hipFFT <https://rocm.docs.amd.com/projects/hipFFT/en/latest/>`_ is a thin portability layer over rocFFT on AMD GPUs and cuFFT on NVIDIA GPUs.
-Its API mirrors cuFFT, so the same source builds against either backend. hipFORT exposes it through the ``hipfort_hipfft`` module.
+`hipFFT <https://rocm.docs.amd.com/projects/hipFFT/en/latest/>`_ is a thin layer over rocFFT whose API follows cuFFT. hipFORT exposes it through the ``hipfort_hipfft`` module.

-Every program on this page is a complete, self-contained example that is built and run as part of the hipFORT test suite.
+Every program on this page is complete and self-contained, and is built and run as part of the hipFORT test suite.
 The Fortran 2008 tests live in ``test/f2008/hipfft`` and the equivalent Fortran 2003 sources, which use ``type(c_ptr)`` device pointers and explicit byte counts instead of Fortran array pointers, live in ``test/f2003/hipfft``.

-If you want direct access to rocFFT rather than a portable interface, see :doc:`rocfft-examples`.
+If you want direct access to rocFFT rather than a cuFFT-style interface, see :doc:`rocfft-examples`.

 Transform workflow